Blog Post January 6, 2025 | 9 minute read

 Master Data Management Blog by Stibo Systems logo

 Arnjah Dillard, a seasoned retail professional with a three-decade tenure, currently serves as the Retail Practice Lead at Stibo Systems, specializing in Product Life Cycle Management (PLM), Product Information Management (PIM), and Master Data Management (MDM).
-Formerly working at customers Floor & Decor and Home Depot, Arnjah brings a firsthand understanding of consumer needs to her role.
+Formerly working at customers Floor & Decor and Home Depot, Arnjah brings a firsthand understanding of customer needs to her role.

-Discover Blogs by Topic
+Discover blogs by topic

 • MDM strategy

-• Retail and distribution
+• Retail

 • Customer and party data